Metribuzin approval not renewed by EU

 Recommended Actions

-Suppliers of cassava, land cresses, and olives currently using metribuzin should review current agricultural practices and start to seek alternative solutions in anticipation of changes to EU MRLs.
+Suppliers of cassava, land cresses, and olives currently using metribuzin should review current agricultural practices and start to seek alternative solutions.

 Background